Letters from the Chairperson and CEO

 Growth and Partnership Developments

-In 2025, new and renewed partnerships expanded African Parks’ impact.
-A long-term agreement for Kundelungu National Park in DRC was signed and the Garamba mandate renewed for another 10 years.
+Towards the end of 2025, a long-term agreement for Kundelungu National Park in DRC was signed and the Garamba mandate renewed for another 10 years.
 After navigating various complexities, management agreements in Chad were reinstated.
 Progress continued in Ethiopia’s Gambella National Park, and in Mozambique on a unified marine strategy for the Inhambane Seascape.
 The Africa Keystone Protected Areas Partnership was also established to guide investment and coordination across the continent’s most vital landscapes.

 Biodiversity Conservation and Monitoring

-Species restoration efforts scaled significantly.
-The Rhino Rewild initiative translocated 256 southern white rhino to secure, well-managed areas, bringing the total to over 630 to date.
+The Rhino Rewild initiative translocated 256 southern white rhino to secure, well-managed protected areas, bringing the total to over 630 to date.
 2,217 animals across 13 species were moved in 2025, with hartebeest returning to Liuwa Plain after a 50-year absence.
 Park rangers conducted over 310,000 patrol days, removing 25,000 snares and confiscating hundreds of illegal firearms to ensure the integrity of these vital ecosystems, while enhanced monitoring using eDNA and BIOSCAN techniques provided deeper ecological insights.

 Livelihoods and Enterprise Projects